Jordior97/MyZork/README.md

 laws of this world, a wormhole is created when you drop items, making them appear into another room.

-If you want to keep your items safe,\nyou have to put them into the trunk.
+If you want to keep your items safe, you have to put them into the trunk.